sensible-ki/sensible-ki.github.io/content/en/Overview/Software_Measures/_index.md

 <br>

 <details><summary><strong>Functioning</strong></summary><p style="margin-top: 12px;">
-In the context of ML, privacy can be protected by inserting noise into the information about training data during training of a model.
+In the context of ML, <b>privacy</b> can be protected by inserting noise into the information about training data during training of a model.
 More precisely, the gradient corresponding to a single data point is clipped s.t. its norm does not exceed a certain value, and the gradient is perturbed by random noise.
 The combination of both techniques leads to a reduced privacy loss and even enables the quantification of it.